fbinz/django-magic-context/README.md

 ### Solution

-This "library" (actually it's little more than a code snippet) implements a pattern called dependency injection inspired pytest's fixtures.
+This "library" (actually it's little more than a code snippet) implements a pattern called dependency injection inspired by pytest's fixtures.

 Let's see how the above example would look instead: